-Property maintenance helps with the maintenance of the client’s home, garden or yard to keep their home in a safe and habitable condition.
-Priority is given to safety and security tasks.
+Property maintenance helps with the maintenance of the client’s garden or yard to keep their home in a safe and habitable condition.
+Priority is given to safety.
 Property maintenance does not include work normally undertaken by a tradesperson.
 Property maintenance tasks include:

 - Light trimming of trees and removal of clippings

 The property maintenance service is organized through a voucher system instead of a regular rostered service.
 This enables the client to choose the council approved contractor they wish to use themselves.
 It also allows the client to organize the service when required.
-An Assessment Officer will evaluate what repairs, maintenance or regular work a client needs at their home.
-The assessment will establish if work is needed for client’s safety, security and wellbeing.
-A separate assessment by an Occupational Therapist is required for the installation of rails, ramps, etc.
+Clients are required to undergo an assessment to determine eligibility.

 A waiting list applies for this service.

 Delivered meals are available to clients assessed as being nutritionally at risk.
 Meals are delivered by volunteers to clients in Swan Hill, Robinvale, Manangatang, and Nyah/Nyah West townships.

 This provides opportunities to socialise through group activities or outings.
 Outings visit places of interest within our municipality and beyond.
 There are three main groups: